 WORK SMARTER NOT HARDER by Timo Kiander – Book Summary

-Working Smarter Not Harder by Timo Kinder is a quick read that identifies 18 different ways to improve your working day.
+Working Smarter Not Harder by Timo Kiander is a quick read that identifies 18 different ways to improve your working day.
 Tips range from learning new valuable computer skills to understanding your own working patterns and rhythms.
 An easy-to-read guide that will help anyone increase their productivity one step at a time!

 YOU ARE A BADASS by Jen Sincero – Book Summary